Estate planning mistakes of the rich and famous

 It leaves many people shaking their head and thinking, “someone that well-off, and they didn’t have an estate plan?”

 Yet many people don’t.
-According to one recent survey, two out of three Americans don’t have a will or other estate plan in place.
-Yet nearly two-thirds of the respondents in the survey agreed that having one is important.1
+According to one recent survey, only about one out of four Americans have a will or other estate plan in place.
+Yet most of the respondents in the survey agreed that having one is important.

 Estate planning pitfall #1: None